pingcap/docs-tidb-operator/en/tidb-toolkit.md

 #### Install Tiller

 The Helm server is a service called `tiller`, which runs as a pod in the Kubernetes cluster.
-Use the following command to install `tiller`:
+To install `tiller`, run the following command:

 {{< copyable "shell-regular" >}}